phil-opp/blog_os/blog/post/11-returning-from-exceptions.md

 ### Disabling Multimedia Extensions
 We just disable MMX, SSE, and all the other fancy multimedia extensions.
 This way, our exception handlers won't clobber the multimedia registers because they won't use them at all.

 This solution has its own disadvantages, of course.
 For example, it leads to slower kernel code because the compiler can't perform any auto-vectorization optimizations.
-But it's still the faster solution and most kernels do it this way (including Linux).
+But it's still the faster solution (since we save many memory accesses) and most kernels do it this way (including Linux).

 So how do we disable MMX and SSE?
 Well, we just tell the compiler that our target system doesn't support it.
 Since the very beginning, we're compiling our kernel for the `x86_64-unknown-linux-gnu` target.
-This worked fine so far, but now we want a different target with no support for multimedia extensions.
+This worked fine so far, but now we want a different target without support for multimedia extensions.
 We can do so by creating a _target configuration file_.

 ### Target Specifications
 In order to disable the multimedia extensions for our kernel, we need to compile for a custom target.
 We want a target that is equal to `x86_64-unknown-linux-gnu`, but without MMX and SSE support.
 Rust allows us to specify such a target using a JSON configuration file.